thomasvandoren/blog.thomasvandoren.com/content/wikigraph-visualize-wikipedia-connections.rst

 WikiGraph - Visualize Wikipedia Connections
 ###########################################
 :date: 2011-03-11 03:17
-:author: thomas
+:author: Thomas Van Doren
-:category: projects, tech
+:category: tech
 :tags: flash, mysql, php, projects, wikigraph, wikipedia
 :slug: wikigraph-visualize-wikipedia-connections

 `WikiGraph`_ helps users visualize connections among Wikipedia articles.
 It uses links within articles to decide how articles relate to each other.
 It is a Flash application with a PHP data services api, and a MySQL database.
-The database contains about \ **8.3 million articles** with \ **800 million links**.
-Seven UW CSE students (including me) worked on WikiGraph as part of the Winter 2011 \ `Software Engineering`_ class.
+The database contains about **8.3 million articles** with **800 million links**.
+Seven UW CSE students (including me) worked on WikiGraph as part of the Winter 2011 `Software Engineering`_ class.

 http://wikigraph.cs.washington.edu/